JoAmps/Jouster/README.md

 # AI Blog Analysis & Search Service

-This project is a lightweight **FastAPI** service built on **langgraph** designed for analyzing blog content and performing search operations.
+This project is a lightweight **FastAPI** service built on **Langgraph** designed for analyzing blog content and performing search operations.
 It leverages **Pydantic** for robust data validation and includes light weight unit tests with **pytest**.
 The service is designed for efficiency and easy deployment, with a lightweight **Alpine-based Docker image**.
 Its modular structure makes it easy to test and extend for future features like batch processing.

 -----